pblischak/HyDe/README.rst

 -  Seaborn
 -  C++ compiler (g++ >= v4.8)

-HyDe is a software package that detects a signal for hybridization in phylogenomic data sets using phylogenetic invariants.
+HyDe is a software package that detects hybridization in phylogenomic data sets using phylogenetic invariants.
 The primary interface for HyDe is a Python module called ``phyde`` (**P**\ ythonic **Hy**\ bridization **De**\ tection).
 ``phyde`` provides a suite of tools for performing hypothesis tests on triples of taxa